-According to the Lonely Planet Seattle Guidebook that pointed me in the building’s direction, the tusks of the walruses are said to have originally been authentic ivory.
+According to the Lonely Planet Seattle Guidebook (affiliate link) that pointed me in the building’s direction, the tusks of the walruses are said to have originally been authentic ivory.
 However, when an earthquake hit in the 1940s a few of them were shaken loose.
-Because of the hazard this caused to pedestrians they were then replaces with epoxy substitutes.
+Because of the hazard this caused to pedestrians they were then replaced with epoxy substitutes.

 Site: Walruses on The Arctic Building